JS-RML/Advanced-high-speed-scooping/README.md

 git clone https://github.com/JS-RML/Advanced-high-speed-scooping.git
 ```

-Install 'odrivetool'.
+Install `odrivetool`.
 If you've already installed this pakage when you calibrate odrive, you can skip this step.
 ```shell
 pip install --upgrade odrivetool
 ```